 2 Months Later

-The initial shock has worn off, the medication has kicked in, and the team of experts is becoming fixtures in our lives.
+The initial shock has worn off, the medication has kicked in, and the team of experts are becoming fixtures in our lives.
 Every week my son goes to therapy while his brother and I play.
 We see the psychiatrist routinely to talk about dosage, his teachers and I talk on a regular basis, and I’m in touch with the public school to work out an IEP for next year.
 Life is moving forward.
 As for my son, he knows his brain is different, and I don’t censor my talk about his disorder in front of him.
 After all, this is HIS disorder.
 There will come a day where I bet he asks me to take this blog down, and I will.
 If he asks.

 I have not gone back and read what I wrote on the day he was diagnosed before writing this.
 So who knows if it even makes sense.
 But I do know life continued and will continue to….continue.
 I definitely see him in a different light now, but it’s not a bad light.
 Maybe a more understanding light?
 It’s also nice that the mood stabilizer has had an effect on him.
 The tantrums have drastically reduced, he sleeps better, and I can sometimes see him working through things rather than immediately flying into a rage.
 He and his brother play together more often, and he’s not nearly as violent.
 If things continue along as they have been these past 2 months I think we’re in pretty good shape.
 There’s some question between Bipolar 1 and Bipolar II and we’ve added ADHD and conduct disorder to the list of labels, but at this point, none of that really matters.